 Montezuma Peninsula De Nicoya, Costa Rica Travel Guide

-Discover Tortuga Island, a popular uninhabited isle with beaches with white sand, clear waters, and superb snorkeling and diving.
+Discover Tortuga Island, a popular uninhabited isle with white sand beaches, clear waters, and excellent snorkeling and diving.

-Explore Cabuya, a quiet fishing village renowned for its unique island cemetery, reachable only at low tide.
-Visit Curú Wildlife Refuge, a private reserve with excellent wildlife viewing plus trekking routes.
+Explore Cabuya, a quiet fishing village celebrated for its one-of-a-kind island cemetery, reachable only at low tide.
+Visit Curú Wildlife Refuge, a private reserve with superb wildlife viewing and walking paths.

-Consider guided tours for convenience or independent travel for flexibility.
+Consider organized tours for convenience or independent travel for flexibility.

-For Tortuga Island, a guided tour is the practical choice, including boat travel, snorkeling gear, and lunch.
-Curú Wildlife Refuge tours often provide transport and tour guides.
+For Tortuga Island, a guided tour is the practical choice, including boat travel, gear for snorkeling, and lunch.
+Curú Wildlife Refuge tours often provide transport and guides.

 Visit Santa Teresa, Mal Pais, and Cabuya independently using public buses, taxis, or ATV rentals.
 Curú Wildlife Refuge is also reachable by taxi or rental.